vuejs/v2.vuejs.org/src/v2/cookbook/editable-svg-icons.md

 ## Alternative Patterns

 If you find yourself implementing the use case above, there are a number of good tools to help you with this.
 A couple worth mentioning are [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader) and [svgo-loader](https://github.com/rpominov/svgo-loader).
-This pattern tends to be a little harder to manipulate on the fly because `use` tags can have strange cross-browser issues when doing anything more complex, and you're also dealing with two `viewBox`s and thus two coordinate systems, which can make implementation and on-the-fly edits more challenging.
+This pattern tends to be a little harder to manipulate on the fly because `use` tags can have strange cross-browser issues when doing anything more complex, and you're also dealing with two nested `viewBox` properties and thus two coordinate systems, which can make implementation and on-the-fly edits more challenging.